A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 automount

-Automount is a Verily Workbench feature that mounts workspace buckets to your cloud environment on startup.
+Automount is a Verily Workbench feature that mounts workspace buckets to your cloud app on startup.
 If you have referenced resources that point to one or more folders within a bucket, they’ll be mounted as well.
-Mounted buckets will be displayed in your environment in a tree-structured directory that matches the hierarchy in the “Resources” tab of the workspace.
+Mounted buckets will be displayed in your app in a tree-structured directory that matches the hierarchy in the Resources tab of the workspace.

 B